-Effective January 1, 2024, most corporations, limited liability companies, and other similar business entities operating within the US were required to file a report outlining details about their beneficial owners (those who ultimately control and/or own the company) to the US Department of the Treasury's Financial Crimes Enforcement Network (FinCEN).
+Effective January 1, 2024, most domestic and foreign corporations, limited liability companies, and other similar business entities operating within the US were required to file a report outlining details about their beneficial owners (those who ultimately control and/or own the company) to the US Department of the Treasury's Financial Crimes Enforcement Network (FinCEN).

 Enacted under the Federal Corporate Transparency Act, those reporting requirements aimed to strengthen the integrity of the US financial system by deterring bad actors from using shell companies for money laundering or concealing assets.